y0ye/Social-Media/README.md

 ## What is it?

 A simple "Social Media" web-app.
-Allows for sign-up, login and image posting.
+Allows for sign-up, login, image posting, and commenting.

  - Users signup with a username and password
  	- Credentials put in "users" db table